proglang/ldgv/README-networking.md

 Similar to the stateless protocol, most messages are sent from the main thread, while some messages are sent from a connection specific thread.

 # Compatibility between Internal and External Channels
-Internal channels (channels in the same program, created with new) and external channels (channels between two programs, created with connect and accept) are handled the same way in LDGVNW, for the most part.
-Every channel has a NetworkConnection object, which saves both incoming and outgoing messages, it also has a ConnectionState object, which dictates whether a NetworkConnection is internal or external.
+Internal Channels (Channels in the same program, created with new) and external Channels (Channels between two programs, created with connect and accept) are handled the same way in LDGVNW, for the most part.
+Every Channel has a NetworkConnection object, which saves both incoming and outgoing messages, it also has a ConnectionState object, which dictates whether a NetworkConnection is internal or external.
 In contrast to external Channels, which serialize and send messages, internal Channels write the data of these messages directly to their counterparts.
 Should an internal Channel be sent to a peer, the internal Channel gets converted into an external Channel.
 Should both sides of an external Channel end up in the same program, the connection will be converted to an internal Channel.